 Above all else, Newfoundlanders are outdoorsy folk.
 While many have lives tied to the sea, there are as many more snugly fastened to the shores, moors, bogs and boreal forest.
 You see their love for this woodsy way of life in the care they take in building and maintaining the island’s many trails.
-Why in Newfoundland and Labrador, you can even hike to one of the corners of the flat earth.
+Why in Newfoundland and Labrador, you can even hike to one of the four corners of the flat earth.
 More on that later.

 This post will share photos and tips for the first of several trails I enjoyed while touring the Northeastern corner of Newfoundland.
 I’ll cover the other hikes and walks in upcoming posts.
 The posts to watch for are as follows: